chillinYoung/bcit-comp2800-Netup/README.md

     1. Click on your profile picture in the upper right-hand corner to open account drop-down menu.
     2. Go to settings.
     3. Click on developer settings at the bottom of the navigation bar to the left.
-    4. Select oauth apps and click on 'New Oath App'.
+    4. Select oauth apps and click on 'New Oauth App'.
     5. Choose an application name and enter 'http:localhost:5050' into the Hompage URL input.
     6. Enter http:localhost:5050/auth/github/callback into the Authorization callback URL input.
     7. Select 'Register application' to get your Client ID and client secret.